Rebecca O’Regan – Returning to Education and Going Further Than She Ever Thought

 “Even though it’s a whole different age group, you’re still covering things like inequalities, pedagogy, PSED, they all can still link in, even if it is a different age group.
 Those are things I learned from Portobello.
 They’re transferrable and work really well.
 It stood to me in interviews and everything else,” she said.

-Following her positive experience gaining her BA (Hons) Early Childhood Studies at Portobello Institute, Rebecca was inspired to push herself even further.
+Following her positive experience gaining her BA (Hons) in Early Childhood Studies at Portobello Institute, Rebecca was inspired to push herself even further.

 “Through Portobello also, I was accepted on to a Level 9 postgrad in Trauma Studies.